 The aforementioned salt-to-water ratio will result in water with specific gravity within the brackish spectrum: 1.005 – 1.015.

 Important: Make sure you use sea/marine salt, and NOT aquarium or table salt!

-You could also use a commercially available product designed for the purpose.
+You could also use a commercially available product designed for making saltwater for aquarium fish.